-The MPLAB® XC8 C Compiler for AVR MCUs tools are written and distributed under the GNU General Public License (GPL) which means that its source code is freely distributed and available to the public.
+The MPLAB XC8 C Compiler for AVR MCUs tools are written and distributed under the GNU General Public License (GPL) which means that its source code is freely distributed and available to the public.

 The source code for tools under the GNU GPL may be downloaded separately from Microchip's website.
-You may read the GNU GPL in the file named license.txt located the avr/doc subdirectory of your install directory.
+You may read the GNU GPL in the file named located the subdirectory of your install license.txt avr/doc directory.
 A general discussion of principles underlying the GPL may be found here.